Ecommerce SEO audit for online stores

 Traditional ecommerce SEO audit vs AI search audit

 A classic audit can find crawl and metadata problems.
-This page adds the answer-evidence layer needed for AI search and shopping-agent prompts.
+This page adds the answer-evidence layer and a clearer purchase path: Free template -> reviewed 1-page Truth Snapshot -> focused audit.

 Audit areaTraditional SEO auditAI-era ecommerce SEO audit